jwang1122/apcomputer/exams/SectionII-16.md

     private ArrayList recipeList; // each entry is an instance of a Recipe representing one recipe in the cookbook

     /* precondition: numPeople^ 0
-     * postcondition: All recipes in recipeList have been converted to serve numPeople number of people */ public void standardize (int numPeople)
+     * postcondition: All recipes in recipeList have been converted to number of people */ public void standardize (int numPeople)
      {/*code not shown */}